Literature for Everyone

 Founded in Liverpool, England in the late 1990s by Jane Davis, The Reader started the global Shared Reading movement.
 From their social enterprises and the events and activities housed at Calderstones Mansion, the work done here serves to bring Shared Reading to everyone, everywhere.

-Partner: The Reading Revolution
+The Reading Revolution

 The Reading Revolution was started in New Zealand in 2015 by Kate Middleton.
 She wanted to use free community spaces, like libraries, to connect socially isolated older people living alone.